 The Promise of Restoration and Renewal

-22 Then the cherubim, with the wheels beside them, spread their wings, and the glory of the God of Israel was above them.
-23 The glory of the Lord went up from within the city and stopped above the mountain east of it.
-24 The Spirit lifted me up and brought me to the exiles in Babylonia in the vision given by the Spirit of God.
-Then the vision I had seen went up from me, 25 and I told the exiles everything the Lord had shown me.
+22 Then the cherubim spread their wings, with the wheels beside them and the Glory of the God of Israel hovering over them.
+23 The Glory of God ascended from within the city and rested on the mountain to the east of the city.
+24 Then, still in the vision given me by the Spirit of God, the Spirit took me and carried me back to the exiles in Babylon.
+And then the vision left me.
+25 I told the exiles everything that God had shown me.

 Ezekiel Portrays the Removal into Captivity